 The Peace Bridge site (AfGr-9) is a very large multi-component site situated at the head of the Niagara River in the Town of Fort Erie, Ontario.
 On-going archaeological investigations have documented occupations from the Late Archaic period (circa 3,580 B.P.) through to the present.
-Archaeological deposits, sediments, and paleosols exposed through construction activities, bore holes, test pits, and archaeological excavations, reveal the evolution of this riparian landscape and its colonization by Aboriginal peoples.
-This paper reviews the geoarchaeology of the site and outlines its implications for reconstructing paleoenvironment and interpreting Aboriginal land-use trends.
+Archaeological deposits, sediments, and paleosols exposed through construction activities, bore holes, test pits, and archaeological excavations, reveal the evolution of this riparian landscape and its colonization by Indigenous peoples.
+This paper reviews the geoarchaeology of the site and outlines its implications for reconstructing paleoenvironment and interpreting Indigenous land-use trends.